Strategies to help you stop overpaying for broadband, negotiate better rates, and optimize your home network.

 The Negotiation Script

-“I’ve been a loyal customer for [Number] years, but my bill has gone up significantly.
-I see that [Competitor Name] is offering [Speed] for $[Price]/month in my neighborhood.
-I’d prefer to stay with you to avoid the hassle of switching, but I need you to match that rate or offer a new promotional deal to make it worth my while.”
+“Hi there.
+I’ve been a loyal customer for [Number] years, but my monthly bill has gone up significantly and it no longer fits my budget.
+I see that [Competitor Name] is currently offering [Speed] for $[Price]/month in my exact neighborhood.
+I’d genuinely prefer to stay with you to avoid the hassle of swapping equipment, but I need you to match that competitor’s rate or apply a new promotional deal to my account to make it worth my while.”

 Know When to Walk Away

-Check for Government Subsidies and Discounts
+Check for Low-Income Internet Subsidies and ACP Alternatives

 Consider Bundling or Switching Providers

-FAQs About Saving on Internet
+Frequently Asked Questions About Saving on Internet

 What is the best way to reduce my internet costs quickly?